 11. Soak up the countryside's atmosphere

-Ninh Binh has very beautiful and peaceful rural area.
+Ninh Binh has a very beautiful and peaceful rural area.
 A bike tour will take you to paths in the rice fields where you can see the cows roaming free.
 The local villages are the place to feel the friendliness of the people, especially the children.
-It’s just wonderful experience to see where people live, work and their daily life.
+It’s just a wonderful experience to see where people live, work and their daily life.